cchuang2009/2022-1/Math/README.md

 A Mathematician, a physician, and a engineer were on a train toward to Scotland.
 They saw a black sheep on the field.

-"All the sheep are black", engineer said.
+"All the sheeps are black", engineer said.
 "There is at least one sheep is black in Scotland.", physician said.
 "No, no, the sheep in Scotland is one-half black.", the mathematician laughed.